-Typically, work internship site staff are given surveys to complete in which they are asked to answer a short list of questions about their experience (e.g., "Did you receive enough training?", "Were NYCACS staff responsive to your needs and requests?"), culminating in a final question, "Would you host NYCACS students at your organization again?".
-In the 2022-2023 school year, a formalized survey was not administered to internship sites due to site staff preference and timing.
-Instead, these questions were answered informally, through phone conversations and emails received by NYCACS staff.
+Work internship site staff are sent surveys to complete in which they are asked to answer a short list of questions about their experience (e.g., "Did you receive enough training?", "Were NYCACS staff responsive to your needs and requests?"), culminating in a final question, "Would you host NYCACS students at your organization again?".

 The table below contains a line for each work internship site and an indication of the site personnel's response to the questions referenced in the method section above.
-Of the two internship organizations, two of two, or 100% indicated that they would host NYCACS East Harlem students again.
+Of the three internship organizations, three of three, or 100% indicated that they would host NYCACS East Harlem students again.
 Internship staff expressed that they were highly satisfied with the experience.

-Internship Organization Satisfaction Ratings 2022-23 Organization Name Positive Experience?
-Yes/No DREAM Charter School (2nd Ave) Yes Asphalt Green Yes
+Internship Organization Satisfaction Ratings 2023-24

+Organization Name Positive Experience?
+Yes/No

+DREAM Charter School Yes

+Asphalt Green Yes

+Central Park East 2 Yes

-NYCACS-EH will continue to refine its internship survey to get the most accurate information possible from work internship site partners.
+NYCACS EH will continue to refine its internship survey to get the most accurate information possible from work internship site partners.
 Partners' feedback will allow the school to continue to shape and grow this invaluable program.

-2022-2023 ACCOUNTABILITY PLAN PROGRESS REPORT SUMMARY OF GOAL 1: STUDENT PROGRESS IN TARGETED PROGRAMMING
+SUMMARY OF GOAL 1: STUDENT PROGRESS IN TARGETED PROGRAMMING

-NYCACS East Harlem has made significant progress on its outcomes in 2022-2023 school year.
+NYCACS East Harlem has made significant progress on its outcomes in the 2023-24 school year.
 The details and specifics for each Measure are found above.